Best Maple Syrup Supplies

 Maple Sap Storage Container

 Below are a few options that would work well and are relatively inexpensive.
 When storing your sap, remember that how long you can store sap before it goes bad depends on the weather.
-Keep an eye out for a sour smell or a change to the color.
+Keep an eye out for a sour smell or a change to the color which means you sap has gone bad.

 Best Maple Syrup Supplies for Boiling and Making Maple Syrup